Shopify/packwerk/USAGE.md

 ```

 Once the `strict` mode is enabled on a package, running `bin/packwerk update-todo` will not add new violations in the package_todo.yml file and the command will return an error.

-#### Using strict_for_new mode

-If there are still violations that you cannot remove, you can turn on `strict_for_new` mode.
-It is similar to the strict mode except recorded violations in `package_todo.yml` will not result in a failure of the check command, only new violations will.

-To use this, set `enforce_dependencies: strict_for_new` in your `package.yml`.

 ## Checking for violations